Language Arts 8

 Through participation in this course, students will acquire a variety of skills related to both movement and physical activity; understand and appreciate the health benefits of living an active lifestyle as they both experience and participate in physical activity; learn the importance of interacting positively with others, both in the context of teamwork and sportsmanship; and assume responsibility for leading a healthy, active lifestyle.

-There are 4 terms, which each term focussing on a different unit of study: 1) Wellness Choices; 2) Relationship Choices; 3) Life Learning Choices; and 4) Mental Health.
+There are 4 terms for reporting purposes, with each term focussing on a different unit of study: 1) Wellness Choices, 2) Relationship Choices, 3) Life-learning Choices, and 4) Mental Health.
+Each term has a set number of tasks to complete, consisting of written assignments or Moodle quizzes.

 Philosophy Statement:

-In Luke 2:52, Scripture tells us that “Jesus grew in wisdom and stature and in favour with God and man.”
-Just as Jesus had to learn and mature physically, students also need to grow into their own physical stature and learn social skills in order to cope with the daily happenings in our lives.
-In order to process life’s experiences correctly, we need to develop a biblical worldview, which is part of the content of this course.
+In Luke 2:52, Scripture tells us that “Jesus grew in wisdom and stature, and in favour with God and man.”
+Just as Jesus had to learn and mature physically, students also need to grow into their own physical stature and learn social skills, in order to cope with the daily happenings in their lives.
+To process life’s experiences correctly, students need to develop a biblical worldview, which is part of the content of this course.

 Prerequisites: